Dan Sinker/blog

 Punk Planet issues 25-31.

 2024 marks 30 years since the start of Punk Planet, the magazine I ran for 13 years.
-Writing a single essay to summarize 80 issues—thousands of pages, hundreds of interviews, infinite amounts of hope and effort—is impossible, so I am writing 13 posts over 13 months, each one about a single year of the magazine.
-Each one dedicated to a year of learning, a year of trying, a year of making something impossible possible.
-Year One was published in May, Year Two in June, Year Three in July, and Year Four in August.
-Welcome to Punk Planet, Year Five.
+To commemorate that milestone, I am writing 13 posts over 13 months, each one about a single year of the magazine.
+A year of learning, a year of trying, a year of making something impossible possible.

 Memory is interesting.
 I sat down with a box of the fifth year of Punk Planet fully knowing that the focus of this essay would be the 30th issue, which featured a cover story called "The Murder of Iraq," about the crippling sanctions that had been imposed on the people there since the first Gulf War in the early 1990s and the destruction they caused.
 At the time, 1998-99, nobody was writing about the sanctions, and dedicating 20 pages to a special section about it—let alone putting it on the cover (especially with a graphic photo of bloodied, bandaged legs)—was a pretty big risk.